REFINE-DP: Diffusion Policy Fine-tuning for Humanoid Loco-manipulation via Reinforcement Learning: Experiments

 \subsection{Hardware Experiment}

-We demonstrate the autonomous loco-manipulation capability of our framework on a Booster T1 humanoid robot, as shown in Fig.~\ref{fig:hardware}.
+We demonstrate autonomous loco-manipulation on a Booster T1 humanoid robot, as shown in Fig.~\ref{fig:hardware}.
 For stable and accurate execution, we clamp locomotion speed to $0.2$ \text{m/s} and hand speed to $0.05$ \text{m/s}.
-This enables accurate loco-manipulation, leading to higher SR. In real-world experiments, REFINE-DP exceeds $70\%$ SR in the door-opening task and $50\%$ SR in the box transportation task.
+This enables accurate loco-manipulation, leading to higher SR. In real-world experiments, REFINE-DP achieves a success rate of $70\%$ (Task 1), $50\%$ (Task 2), and $75\%$ (Task 3), respectively, over $N=20$ trials.
+The failure modes include occasional tripping of the lower-body controller and unsuccessful grasps on box or handles.

-In hardware experiments, the sim-to-real gap arises from two primary sources.
-First, the object observations, such as door handle positions and target box poses, are noisy.
-They exhibit offsets compared to the scene in simulation and can become highly noisy when the robot is in motion.
-Second, locomotion exhibits more trembling and sliding behaviors.
+The sim-to-real gap arises from two primary sources.
+First, the object observations exhibit systematic offsets from object-pose calibration and become biased under MoCap or perception occlusions, especially during contact-rich phases such as grasping a box or door handle.
+Second, sim-to-real dynamics mismatch causes locomotion trembling and sliding, which increases the difficulty of manipulation.
 These factors lead to a reduction from the $90\%+$ SR in simulation.
 Despite these gaps, the fine-tuned policy demonstrates improved robustness to noisy observations and execution errors.

 REFINE-DP adapts to environmental perturbations during execution by re-adjusting and re-attempting.
 As demonstrated in Task 1, when the target object location is altered, the robot re-adjusts its plan on-the-fly and continues the task.
 Upon execution failures, the policy re-attempts the task.
 For example, in the door-opening experiment, when the robot misses the door handle, it often takes small footsteps to get closer before attempting the manipulation again.
 Such corrective behaviors occur consistently under the fine-tuned policy, whereas the pre-trained policy often becomes stuck and fails to recover, leading to halted execution.
 This capability to re-attempt and recover from unexpected changes and failed actions demonstrates the robustness and autonomy of our REFINE-DP.